Holyrood Palace: 16th century

 The royal apartments in James V's Tower were occupied by Mary, Queen of Scots from her return to Scotland in 1561 to her forced abdication in 1567.
 The palace was heated with coal from Wallyford in East Lothian.
 The queen had archery butts erected in the south gardens to allow her to practise, and she hunted deer in Holyrood Park.
 There was also a flock of sheep in the park which were managed for the queen by the keeper, John Huntar.
 Some of her French servants formed relationships with women in the Canongate.
 The Kirk authorities disapproved and made five of these unmarried women stand with bared heads at the cross near the palace for three hours in December 1564.
-The series of famous audiences Mary gave to John Knox took place in her audience chamber at Holyroodhouse, and she married her second husband, Henry Stewart, Lord Darnley, in her private chapel in July 1565.
+The series of famous audiences Mary gave to John Knox took place in her audience chamber at Holyrood, and she married her second husband, Henry Stewart, Lord Darnley, in her private chapel in July 1565.
 It was in the royal apartments that Mary witnessed the murder of David Rizzio, her private secretary, on 9 March 1566.
-Darnley and several nobles entered the queen’s apartments via the private stair from Darnley's own apartments below.
+Darnley and several nobles entered the queen's apartments via the private stair from Darnley's own apartments below.
 Bursting in on the queen, Rizzio and four other courtiers, who were at supper, they dragged Rizzio through the bedchamber and into the outer chamber, where he was stabbed to death, allegedly receiving fifty-seven dagger wounds.
 Mary married her third husband, James Hepburn, 4th Earl of Bothwell, at the palace in May 1567.

-During the subsequent Marian civil war, on 25 July 1571, William Kirkcaldy of Grange bombarded the king’s men garrisoned inside the palace with cannon positioned in the Black Friar Yard, near the Pleasance.
-James VI took up residence at the Palace of Holyroodhouse in 1579 when he began his personal rule.
+During the subsequent Marian civil war, on 25 July 1571, William Kirkcaldy of Grange bombarded the king's men garrisoned inside the palace with cannon positioned in the Black Friar Yard, near the Pleasance.
+Parliament met in the Palace on 30 April 1573.
+James VI took up residence at Holyrood in 1579 when he began his personal rule.
 The palace was refurbished by William MacDowall with a new north gallery painted by Walter Binning, and an apartment for the king's favourite, Esmé Stewart.
-The coronation of James’s queen, Anne of Denmark, took place in Holyrood Abbey in 1590, at which time the royal household at the palace numbered around 600 persons.
+The coronation of James's queen, Anne of Denmark, took place in Holyrood Abbey in 1590, at which time the royal household at the palace numbered around 600 persons.

+James VI kept a menagerie of animals at Holyrood including a lion, a tiger, and a lynx.
 The palace was not however secure enough to prevent the king and queen being surprised in their lodgings during two raids in December 1591 and July 1593 by Francis Stewart, 5th Earl of Bothwell, a nobleman implicated by the North Berwick Witch Trials.
-Three of James VI’s children, Elizabeth, Margaret, and Charles, were baptised in the chapel royal.
-The Parliament of Scotland met at the Palace of Holyroodhouse on 29 occasions between 1573 and 1630.
+Three of James VI's children, Elizabeth, Margaret, and Charles, were baptised in the chapel royal.
+The Parliament of Scotland met at Holyrood on 29 occasions between 1573 and 1630.